Blayne Weaver: Career

 In the 1990s, Weaver's career was mostly in television.
 He appeared in the made-for-TV films The Flood: Who Will Save Our Children?
 (1993) and The Good Old Boys (1995), followed by several bit roles on shows including ER, JAG, and Chicago Hope.
 In 2001, he became the new voice of Peter Pan.
 He has since appeared in shows such as House of Mouse and has done recordings for the Disney theme parks, including for Mickey's PhilharMagic (2003).
-He also provided the voice for Pan in Kingdom Hearts and Disney Infinity 3.0, and for Peter Pan Cookie in Cookie Run: Kingdom.
+He also provided the voice for Pan in Disney Infinity 3.0 and for Peter Pan Cookie in Cookie Run: Kingdom.

 In 2001, Weaver co-wrote the film Manic, which stars Joseph Gordon-Levitt.
 The film premiered at Sundance Film Festival.
 In 2004, he formed Secret Identity Productions (SIP) with childhood friend Brandon Barrera.
 Later that year, they released the short film Losing Lois Lane, which Weaver directed, wrote, and starred in.
 The film was popular online and was Weaver's directorial debut.
 Weaver also wrote, directed and starred in SIP's first feature film, Outside Sales, which won awards on the film festival circuit and was later released on DVD.
 SIP's next feature, Weather Girl, premiered at Slamdance Film Festival and had an ensemble cast of Tricia O'Kelley, Mark Harmon, Jon Cryer, and Jane Lynch.
 Like SIP's other films, Weaver wrote, directed, and acted in the movie.
 It was released on Lifetime TV in October 2009 and on DVD following a festival run.
 It won an award in the category Screenplay: Narrative Feature at the 2009 DeadCENTER Film Festival.